NCAA March Madness (TV program): Commentary

-CBS and Warner Bros.
-Discover pool their resources for the tournament.
-While CBS's Jim Nantz remains the lead voice for the tournament, CBS's analysts are joined by analysts from NBA TV and TNT.
-TNT’s #2 play-by-play man Brian Anderson, who is also the #1 play-by-play announcer for TBS’ baseball coverage, and the main play-by-play announcer for the Milwaukee Brewers, is provided by WarnerMedia.
-Former lead TNT NBA voice Marv Albert did the same with Anderson, until he ended his association with CBS.
-(TNT's #1, #3, and #4 NBA voices, Kevin Harlan, Ian Eagle, and Spero Dedes, are already employed by CBS and thus do not require special arrangement to appear.)
+CBS and TNT pool their resources for the tournament.
+While CBS's Jim Nantz remained the lead voice for the tournament until 2023, CBS's analysts are joined by those from TNT's college basketball coverage.
+TNT's lead play-by-play man Brian Anderson, who is also the #1 play-by-play announcer for TBS's baseball coverage, is provided by TNT.
+Former lead NBA on TNT voice Marv Albert did the same with Anderson, until he ended his association with CBS.
+(TNT's #2 college basketball voice, Spero Dedes, is already employed by CBS and does not require special arrangement to appear.)
+Former lead and #3 play-by-play guys Kevin Harlan and Ian Eagle are also utilized by both CBS and TNT, with Eagle leading coverage after Nantz stepped down.

+After his retirement in April 2022 as Villanova head coach, Jay Wright joined CBS Sports as an analyst.

-Coverage originates from the CBS Broadcast Center in New York City, and the Warner Bros.
-Discovery Sports studio in Atlanta, where many of the studio shows for the latter division's coverage of the NBA, MLB, and the NHL emanate from.
+Coverage originates from the CBS Broadcast Center in New York City, and the TNT Sports studio in Atlanta, where many of the studio shows for the latter division's college basketball, as well as coverage of MLB, and the NHL emanate from.

-CBS's college basketball studio host Greg Gumbel holds hosting duties in the New York studio, while Ernie Johnson and Adam Lefkoe split hosting duties in Atlanta, with Lefkoe hosting the First Four, and Johnson hosting from the First Round on.
-Until 2021 due to COVID, and again in 2023, Gumbel and Johnson had split hosting duties in New York during the first week of the tournament.
-Johnson's colleagues on Inside the NBA, Charles Barkley and Kenny “The Jet” Smith, join Gumbel and CBS analyst Clark Kellogg in the studio in New York City, while Johnson is joined by Las Vegas Aces power forward and WBD Sports colleague Candace Parker, CBS's Seth Davis, and legendary Villanova head coach Jay Wright in Atlanta.
-Lefkoe, along with CBS’s Adam Zucker, and WBD’s Nabil Karim provide game updates from the first round through the Sweet 16.
+Inside the NBA host Ernie Johnson splits hosting duties in the New York studio with CBS's college basketball studio host Adam Zucker, while Adam Lefkoe hosts from Atlanta.
+Greg Gumbel had led studio hosting duties until 2024, when he took that year's tournament off due to family health issues.
+Gumbel later died on December 27, 2024.
+Until 2021 due to COVID-19, and again in 2023, Johnson and Gumbel both hosted from New York during the first week of the tournament, with Johnson hosting during the afternoon sessions and Gumbel hosting in primetime.
+Charles Barkley and Kenny Smith, both from Inside, join Johnson, Zucker, and CBS analysts Clark Kellogg and Wally Szczerbiak in the studio in New York City, while Lefkoe is joined by TNT Sports colleague Candace Parker, CBS analysts Seth Davis, and legendary Villanova head coach Jay Wright in Atlanta.
+Wright later joins the New York City crew during the Elite 8.
+NFL Network's Jamie Erdahl provides game updates from the first round through the Sweet 16.

+With Nantz stepping down from calling the NCAA Tournament after 2023, Eagle was tapped to replace Nantz as the lead voice of the tournament beginning in 2024, while Johnson took over the trophy presentation.

 Graphics

 2011–2015

-During the first five years of the television deal, all games used Turner Sports graphics, which reflect from Turner Sports’ NBA coverage.
+During the first five years of the television deal, all games used Turner Sports graphics, which reflect from Turner Sports' NBA coverage.
 Games on CBS simply used the CBS logo on Turner's graphics package, including the Final Four and National Championship Game.